autogalkin/robotfindskitten/README.md

-- I have implemented a cool header only Quad Tree collision detection algorithm based on [@DragonEnergy] article, You can check it in *src/robotfindskitten/game/systems/collision.h* and tests are located in *tests/test_collision.cpp*
+- I have implemented a cool header only Quad Tree collision detection algorithm based on [@DragonEnergy] article, You can check it in *src/robotfindskitten/game/systems/collision.h*.
+Tests are located in *tests/test_collision.cpp*
 - I update the notepad message pipe from GetMessageW() to the PeekMessageW() inside hook_GetMessageW() so now it does not sleep for a message, just poll and run